 Light Wind Sailing Swede 55

-Skerry cruisers are slim, long, light, and correspondingly sensitive boats, picking up speed even in light winds.
-This is why they have always been popular in sheltered waters such as the Swedish archipelago, especially in eastern Sweden, and in light wind areas such as the lakes of southern Germany and Switzerland.
-Even the slightest breeze that just touches the surface of the water is enough to get them moving.
-This is especially true of the 40-foot skerry cruisers of the 1910s and early 1920s, which were kept narrow to minimize water resistance.
+Skerry cruisers are slim, long, light, and sensitive boats, moving already in light winds.
+This is why they have always been popular in sheltered waters such as the Skärgård, the Swedish archipelago, especially in eastern Sweden, and in light wind areas such as the lakes of southern Germany and Switzerland.
+Even the slightest breeze that just touches the surface of the water is enough to get them going.
+This is especially true of the 40-foot skerry cruisers of the late 1910s and early 1920s, which were kept as narrow as possible (and legal) to minimize water resistance.

-Key data of Gustaf Estlander 40s skerry cruiser, 1923
+Key data of Gustaf Estlanders 40 m2 skerry cruiser, 1923

 | Length | 14,33 m |